coteditor/CotEditor/CONTRIBUTING.md

         - Packages/EditorCore/Sources/LineEnding/Resources/
         - Packages/EditorCore/Sources/StringUtils/Resources/
         - Packages/Syntax/Sources/SyntaxFormat/Resources/
-    - Note that you don't need to localize the UnicodeBlock.xcstrings file in Packages/EditorCore/Sources/CharacterInfo/.
-This will be handled by @1024jp based on Apple's localization data.
+    - Note that you don’t need to localize the UnicodeBlock.xcstrings file in Packages/EditorCore/Sources/CharacterInfo/.
+It will be handled by @1024jp based on Apple’s localization data.
-- Option 2: Communicate with the maintainer personally and work with a provided localization template (.xcloc file):
+- Option 2: Contact the maintainer directly and work with a provided localization template (.xcloc file):
-    - Send a message to the maintainer (@1024jp) either by creating a new issue on GitHub or by e-mail to ask for the localization template (.xcloc file) for your language.
-Upon receiving the .xcloc file, open it in Xcode and fill each cell of your language column in the tables.
-Once completed, send the template file back to the maintainer.
+    - Ask the maintainer (@1024jp) for the localization template (.xcloc file) for your language, either by creating a new issue on GitHub or by email.
+Upon receiving the .xcloc file, open it in Xcode and fill in each cell in your language’s column.
+Once you have completed it, send the template file back to the maintainer.

 #### Localization maintenance process

 A standard localization update proceeds as follows:

 1. When CotEditor has new strings to be localized, the CotEditor maintainer, @1024jp, creates a new ticket on GitHub Issues.
 This ticket includes all the strings to be updated along with their descriptions and, sometimes, screenshots.
 For instance, [#1519](https://github.com/coteditor/CotEditor/issues/1519) is an example of such a ticket.
-2. The localizers then post the localized strings to the thread or make a pull request on GitHub.
-The maintainers are responsible for localizing the updated strings within approximately one week.
-While a shorter period is preferred, it’s not mandatory.
-All responses must be made on GitHub, not via email.
+2. The localizers then post the localized strings in the thread or submit a pull request on GitHub.
+Localization maintainers are expected to provide the updated strings within approximately one week.
+A shorter turnaround is appreciated but not required.
+All responses must be made on GitHub, not by email.
 3. The CotEditor maintainer reviews and merges the updates provided by the localizers.

-Localization updates may happen once per few months, in general.
-If a maintainer wants to decline further ongoing maintenance for some reason, it would be kind to express their intentions to the maintainer via email or something.
+Localization updates generally occur once every few months.
+If a localization maintainer needs to stop maintaining a language, please let the CotEditor maintainer know by email.
 In that case, I will reach out to the community to find a new maintainer.

 Currently, we already have maintainers for: